ANALYSIS-Global chip shortage threatens production of laptops, smartphones and more | Technology

 "It looks like they are pretty much at the limit," the source said, referring to TSMC.
 TSMC, which counts Apple and Qualcomm among customers, declined to comment, but referred to comments its chairman made this week that described the firm's capacity as "tight".

-A GlobalFoundries spokesman said demand was growing across the board and was accelerated by the coronavirus pandemic.
+A GlobalFoundries spokesman said it was investing in "capacity growth to meet this unprecedented demand".
+The firm is currently increasing its production levels and plans to double its yearly average capital expenditure next year to further expand capacity, he added.
 An official at South Korean foundry firm DB Hitek, which makes chips for the likes of Apple to use in its tablets, said its 8-inch plants were running at full capacity at least for the next six months, with tight supply anticipated until the second half of next year.

 The United States has also curbed the ability of China's top chipmaker, SMIC, to get U.S.-made equipment and raw materials, exacerbating the supply crunch.
 SMIC did not respond to a request for comment.
 Foundry firms like DB Hitek, UMC and SMIC said in recent company statements their factories were running at full capacity in the third quarter.